recovery

 This is a type of addiction replacement, and although research findings tend to differ around the validity of substitution, most professionals in the field suggest that those in recovery err on the side of caution when it comes to addiction substitution.

-Studies have consistently shown that drinking alcohol while overcoming addiction from another drug use, can lead to worse outcomes on the primary drug.
+Studies have consistently shown that drinking while overcoming addiction from another drug use, can lead to worse outcomes on the primary drug.
 For example, a systematic review of 13 studies found that drinking was unlikely to serve as an effective substitute for the primary drug and could instead increase the risk of relapse.
-The review concluded that abstaining from alcohol is crucial for successfully overcoming addiction from another drug use disorder.
+The review concluded that abstaining from alcohol is crucial for successful recovery from another drug use disorder.

-Therefore, it is generally recommended that individuals trying to overcome addiction from another drug use disorder avoid drinking alcohol to ensure a successful and safe recovery process.
-Maintaining abstinence from both the primary drug and alcohol can help individuals focus on their goals, develop healthy coping mechanisms, and reduce the risk of relapse.
+Therefore, it is generally recommended that individuals trying to recover from another drug use disorder avoid drinking alcohol to ensure a successful and safe process to recover from addiction.
+Maintaining abstinence from both, the primary drug and alcohol, can help individuals focus on their goals, develop healthy coping mechanisms, and reduce the risk of relapse.

 According to Suzette Glasner-Edwards, author of The Addiction Recovery Skills Workbook (New Harbinger Publications, 2015), “People with the most success in staying sober tend to get involved in a range of pleasurable activities and do them frequently.
 These activities can replace the time and energy that they had been spending on addictive behaviours, enabling them to experience pleasure without the devastating consequences of alcohol or drug use.”